-(Last Updated on : 19/12/2012)
+(Last Updated on : 08/05/2017)

 of the region spanning over a time frame of hundred years.
 As a result of developing over several eras, the dances of eastern India have been catalysed by various factors.

 .
-Eastern India; coloured by the rainbow of cultural and linguistic characteristics; even thrives to be a stand alone barricaded by the shadow lines of historical influences intermingled with the existing traditions of the land.
+Eastern India; coloured by the rainbow of cultural and linguistic characteristics; even thrives to be a standalone barricaded by the shadow lines of historical influences intermingled with the existing traditions of the land.
 Eastern India had been the historical centre of the Kalinga

 empires, who had the monopoly of the political reigns to their kitty.
 The states also experienced the rule of Mughals